 1. AlphaSights

 AlphaSights, a leading global provider of on-demand knowledge services, experienced rapid growth and needed to expand its training capabilities accordingly.
-The company realized that its traditional upskilling strategy of conducting in-person, presentation-based training, led solely by the L&D team, lacked relevance.
-As a result, employees lacked the motivation to complete training courses and the L&D team also didn’t have a way to track progress or measure the effectiveness of their material.
+The company realized its traditional upskilling strategy of conducting in-person, presentation-based training, led solely by the L&D team, lacked relevance.
+As a result, employees lacked the motivation to complete training courses, and the L&D team also didn’t have a way to track progress or measure the effectiveness of their material.

-Ultimately, the company mobilized more than 300 employees—27% of their workforce—to become course authors and share their knowledge.
+Ultimately, the company mobilized over 300 employees—27% of their workforce—to become course authors and share their knowledge.
 Their course completion rate soared to 95%, with improved engagement and productivity.
 Using 360Learning, they can now consistently monitor progress and training results, which helps them prioritize training initiatives that best serve their business needs.

 2. Amazon